Workingdads.co.uk outlines your rights to ante-natal visits.

 Just one of the areas you need to get a handle on are your rights as an employee – both for you as a dad, and for your partner, to make sure that you’re both treated as you should be at work.

-This article explains what you need to know about antenatal appointments – for dads and for mums.
+This article explains what you need to know about antenatal rights for dads.

 Mums-to-be are entitled to paid time off for antenatal care, including travel time.